-But then I met with a photographer who suggested the shoot might be a good opportunity to be a little more vulnerable, and to even show the surgery scars.
-I was like, "Absolutely not.
+But then I met with a photographer who suggested And then there was depression.
+My friend was with the shoot might be a good opportunity to be a little more me when I shopped for that gray trench coat years prior. vulnerable, and to even show the surgery scars.
+I was I was like, "That's it.
+Done."
+Acceptance was a beaded gold dress.
+That's probably like, "Absolutely not.
 I will not be a science experiment.
-You won't look up 'single mastectomy' and my picture comes up.
+You won't look up 'single mastectomy' and my picture the piece I picked out first.
+I felt that it reflects the beauty comes up.
 No!"
 I was angry.
-And whenever I get mad about something, it gives me pause.
+And whenever I get mad that comes when trauma transforms you inside and out.
+Kinda like a rainbow after the rain. about something, it gives me pause.
 "OK, what triggered this?"
 I wonder.
+When the photos came out, I knew I had to share